FrankM1/docs/content/concepts/ecosystem.md

 ## Finding themes

-You'll find a wide range of pre-made Ghost themes for a variety of use-cases over on the [Ghost Marketplace](https://marketplace.qazana.net), which serves as an official directory of curated highlights.
-However, you can also find an even larger range of Ghost themes for sale on [ThemeForest](https://themeforest.net/category/blogging/ghost-themes) and [Creative Market](https://creativemarket.com/themes/ghost).
+You'll find a wide range of pre-made Qazana themes for a variety of use-cases over on the [Qazana Marketplace](https://marketplace.qazana.net), which serves as an official directory of curated highlights.
+However, you can also find an even larger range of Qazana themes for sale on [ThemeForest](https://themeforest.net/category/blogging/ghost-themes) and [Creative Market](https://creativemarket.com/themes/ghost).

-It's also pretty straightforward to convert themes for most other platforms to be compatible with Ghost, and you can always use a completely independent front-end or framework if that's your jam.
+It's also pretty straightforward to convert themes for most other platforms to be compatible with Qazana, and you can always use a completely independent front-end or framework if that's your jam.

 ---

-## Example Ghost sites
+## Example Qazana sites

-If you're looking for a great overview of other sites in the world built with Ghost, you'll probably want to check out our [Customer Showcase](https://qazana.net/customers/) gallery.
+If you're looking for a great overview of other sites in the world built with Qazana, you'll probably want to check out our [Customer Showcase](https://qazana.net/customers/) gallery.

 ---